-- The results rely on specific characteristics of the task - and these are uncommon - e.g. task is unusually well suited for method A, but not for B - The results rely on specific characteristics of the people - and these are uncommon - e.g. they have an unrealistically good understanding of the ideas of method A, because they were thoroughly taught by its inventor - The results rely on specific characteristics of the experimental setting - and these are uncommon - e.g. the subjects were enthusiastic about A, but not B.
+- The results rely on specific characteristics of the task - e.g. task is unusually well suited for method A, but not for B - The results rely on specific characteristics of the people - e.g. they have an unrealistically good understanding of method A, because they were thoroughly taught by its inventor - The results rely on specific characteristics of the experimental setting - e.g. the subjects were enthusiastic about A, but not B. - The threat is worst if those special characteristics are uncommon